Why I Still Love JavaScript in 2026

 Read More

-I was skeptical at first, but the chapter on Information Design completely changed my perspective.
+I was skeptical at first, but the chapter on Game Architecture completely changed my perspective.
 It's rare to find a tech book that's both practical and inspiring!

-Perfect for reading with a cup of coffee (or three) when you really want to dive deep into Data Visualization.
+Perfect for reading with a cup of coffee (or three) when you really want to dive deep into Game Engineering.

-What really stood out to me was how the author approached Information Design.
+What really stood out to me was how the author approached Game Architecture.
 It made me rethink my entire approach!

 I'd give this book 4.5 out of 5 coffee cups (because everything in life is measured in coffee).